Putnam-Lab/CBLS_Wetlab/README.md

 The Putnam Lab CBLS tanks are used for dynamic marine invertebrate projects facilitated by Putnam Lab members.
 The tanks offer a way for students to investigate methodology pertaining to research questions, monitor water quality, learn aquacultural techniques, and conduct vital research in marine invertebrate systems.

-To ensure accurate results, water quality is assessed within the tanks through various measurements that include; salinity, pH, and total alkalinity.
+To ensure accurate results, water quality is assessed within the tanks through various measurements that include; temperature, salinity, pH, and total alkalinity.

 This manual serves as a baseline for lab members, interns, visiting scholars.